Coquitlam Farmers Market

 Coquitlam’s Poirier Street Farmers Market happens on Sundays from 9:00 am until 1:00 pm.
 It usually runs from early May until late October.
-The 2022 season began on Sunday, May 7th and ended on October 29th.
+The 2023 season began on Sunday, May 7th and ended on October 29th.
 The exact dates for the 2024 season are to be confirmed.

 Located in central Coquitlam, the market takes place outdoors at the Dogwood Pavilion by the corner of Winslow Avenue and Poirier Street.
 The venue’s address is 1655 Winslow Avenue.
 It’s just behind the Poirier Library at 624 Poirier Street.

-Tip: In case you were interested, Mundy Park is a large urban park that’s just 1 km (or a 15-minute walk) east of the farmers market.
-The park has an outdoor swimming pool in the summer, forest trails and a small lake in the trees to walk around.
+TIP: In case you were interested, Mundy Park is a large urban park that’s just one kilometre (or a 15-minute walk) east of the farmers market.
+The park has an outdoor swimming pool in the summer, forest trails and a small lake to walk around.

 Click City of Coquitlam for more information about the area.